PLASTIC FAQ

 -

-The main sources of plastic debris found in the ocean come from land.
-Plastic flows from rivers to sea, and in the runoff from highly populated coastal cities.
-Microplastics shed from consumer goods, like car tires and textiles, and are small enough to escape wastewater treatment plants.
-Ocean-based plastic pollution originates primarily from the fishing industry.
+The main sources of plastic debris found in the ocean come from maritime activities, like fishing and shipping.
+Plastic does enter the ocean from the world’s rivers and populated coastlines, but the majority of that plastic waste washes ashore again.
+Microplastics shed from consumer goods, like car tires and textiles, and are small enough to escape wastewater treatment plants and enter waterways and the ocean.
 We are all connected by a watershed, so even landlocked cities have an impact on the ocean.

 -

-After journeying to the North Pacific Gyre five times, we can confirm that the “plastic island” doesn’t actually exist.
-This myth perpetuates the plastic pollution problem, positioning it as something that we can clean up and “away,” while continuing to use plastic without consequence.
-While there are concentrations of plastic in the gyres, the material is constantly in the process of breaking down into smaller and smaller pieces, which permeate all waters.
+After journeying to the North Pacific Gyre five times, we can confirm that the “plastic island” doesn’t actually exist, despite misinformed images of floating plastic in lakes, rivers, and nearshore areas attributed to the open ocean.
+This myth perpetuates the false notion of a “clean-up” solution, positioning marine plastic pollution as something we can collect with nets and other devices while continuing to use plastic without consequence.
+While there are concentrations of plastic in the gyres, the material is constantly breaking down into smaller and smaller pieces, which permeate all waters.
 In the ocean, plastic is less like an island, and more like smog.

 -

 In the ocean, ultraviolet light makes plastic brittle and wave action crushes it, breaking it down into microplastics (pieces smaller than a grain of rice).
 If not consumed by marine life, these fragments permeate the water column and slowly settle to the sea floor.
+Also, the world’s rivers and drainages from populated coastlines are huge emitters of microplastics that are generated on land and flow to the ocean.
 After completing the first Global Estimate of Marine Plastic Pollution, we began to refer to these particles as “plastic smog.”
-The Smog of the Sea documentary about our 2014 expedition, produced by Jack Johnson, explores this concept.
+The Smog of the Sea documentary about our 2015 expedition, produced by Jack Johnson, explores this concept.

 -

-While we do partner with other nonprofits, businesses, and Ambassadors on cleanups occasionally, it is not our focus.
-Cleanups are an important piece of the puzzle and a great way to show the magnitude of the plastic pollution problem, but we focus on upstream solutions that address issue at the source.
-Our TrashBlitz program offers a way to take cleanups a step further by contributing to data collection that is used to support policy measures and solutions.
+While we do partner with other nonprofits, businesses, and Ambassadors on cleanups occasionally, collecting plastic waste is not our focus or a viable long-term strategy.
+Cleanups are an important piece of the puzzle and a great way to illustrate the magnitude of the plastic pollution problem, but we focus on upstream solutions that address the issue at the source.
+Our TrashBlitz program offers a way to take cleanups a step further by contributing to data collection that is used to support policy measures and private sector solutions.

 IMPACT OF PLASTIC POLLUTION